 This week, we’re profiling Groundswell alumni Rob Spring and his wife Stacey Spring (and their daughter, lil’ Iris).

-Rob and Stacey founded UpBeet Farm and the B.C.
-Centre for New Farmers to mentor young agrarians in building sustainable organic farms – or, as they like to call it, to “grow new farmers”.
+Rob and Stacey founded UpBeet Farm to mentor young agrarians in building sustainable organic farms – or, as they like to call it, to “grow new farmers”.
 We had a chance to interview them about their lives, their work, and their experience at Groundswell.

 CM: Hey Rob!
 Hey Stacey!
 Can you tell me a little bit about yourselves?
 What was life like before you encountered Groundswell?